-Rethink Speech makes use of funny, surprising demonstrations to help you unlearn commonly held false beliefs about the nature of speech and how it works.
+Rethink Speech offers you funny, surprising experiences to help you unlearn commonly held false beliefs about the nature of speech and how it works.

-To get the most out of these demonstrations, it is worth addressing a question you may not have thought about explicitly yet: What is surprise?
+To get the most out of these experiences, it is worth addressing a question you may not have thought about explicitly yet: What is surprise?

 Surprise comes when expectations are violated

 Now sometimes, things happen that we simply could never have expected.
-In those cases, it is completely reasonable to be surprised!
+In those cases, it is completely reasonable to be surprised, and to take action in response to what might be a dangerous or alarming event.

 So why is that useful?